FantasiaMoney/veFantasia-v2/README.md

 LDManager - mint tokens and add LD with token/eth

 WalletDistributor - owners of vtoken can claim from this wallet each 30 days

+Reserve - fetch can split ETH with dex, sale and reserve.
+And users who deposiyed tokens in reserve can sell (also they can eran more or lose, dependse on sale rate)
 ```